skywinston/microservice-memories/EXPRESS_API.md

 - configure the app to use your local copy of `public/swagger.yml`
   - `url = "/swagger.yml";`
 - Deploy to Cloud Foundry
+- Add a `README.md` to your repo and paste in the production link along with a brief description of the project

 **Deploying to Cloud Foundry**